shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 }
 ```

 You will need to include a library to support `numeric_limits`.
 Search the Internet to determine which one.
+You can see some additional examples of try/catch in the [C++ documentation on Exceptions](https://www.cplusplus.com/doc/tutorial/exceptions/).

 ## Step 4: Bad Numbres